LLNL/blt/docs/setup_blt.rst

     git commit -m "Adding BLT"
     git push

-At this point enabling BLT in your CMake project is trivial.
-Just include the following CMake lines in your base CMakeLists.txt after your project() call.
+At this point, enabling BLT in your CMake project is trivial.
+Just include the following code in your base ``CMakeLists.txt`` after your ``project()`` call.

-This example will give a meaningful error if the user doesn't recursively clone or needs to init submodules.
+The following gives a meaningful error if CMake can't find BLT and then brings in BLT.

 .. code:: cmake

     if (NOT EXISTS ${PROJECT_SOURCE_DIR}/blt/SetupBLT.cmake)
-        message(FATAL_ERROR "\
+        message(FATAL_ERROR
-    The BLT submodule is not present. \
+            "The BLT submodule is not present. "
-    If in git repository run the following two commands:\n \
-    git submodule init\n \
+            "Run the following two commands in your git repository: \n" "    git submodule init \n "
-    git submodule update")
+            "    git submodule update" )
     endif()

     include(blt/SetupBLT.cmake)